Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: Introduction

 \section{Introduction}

 The discovery of the late-time accelerated expansion of the Universe marks one of the most significant milestones in modern cosmology.
 Observations of high-redshift Type Ia supernovae (SNe Ia) provided compelling evidence that the expansion rate of the Universe is increasing rather than slowing down~\cite{Riess1998,Perlmutter1999}.
 Subsequent refinements in cosmological measurements~\cite{Jha2007,Guy2007,Burns2010} have further strengthened this conclusion, placing cosmic acceleration at the core of contemporary cosmological research.
-Complementary evidence from the cosmic microwave background radiation (CMBR) and large-scale structure (LSS) surveys~\cite{Mould2000,Spergel2003,Jarosik2011,Wood2007} supports a spatially flat Universe dominated by two unseen components—dark matter (DM) and dark energy (DE), with present-day energy density parameters of $\Omega_{m_0} \simeq 0.25$ and $\Omega_{\Lambda_0} \simeq 0.75$, respectively.
+Complementary evidence from the cosmic microwave background radiation (CMBR) and large-scale structure (LSS) surveys~\cite{Mould2000,Spergel2003,Jarosik2011,Wood2007} further supports this picture.

-Despite the success of the concordance model, the true origin and nature of cosmic acceleration remain unresolved.
-The observational evidence suggests the existence of a form of energy with negative pressure—termed dark energy—that drives the accelerated expansion~\cite{Turner2007}.
+The observational evidence suggests the existence of a form of energy with negative pressure, termed dark energy (DE), that drives the accelerated expansion~\cite{Turner2007}.
+Within the standard cosmological framework, this leads to a spatially flat Universe dominated by two unseen components, dark matter (DM) and dark energy (DE), with present-day energy density parameters of $\Omega_{m_0} \approx 0.31$ and $\Omega_{\Lambda_0} \approx 0.69$, respectively~\cite{collaboration2020planck}.
 Yet, its physical identity is unknown, and numerous theoretical proposals have emerged attempting to explain it.
-These include scalar field models, fluid-based scenarios, and modified gravity theories, each aiming to reproduce the observed evolution of the Universe using distinct underlying mechanisms.
-Observational datasets such as SNe Ia, baryon acoustic oscillations (BAO), cosmic chronometers (CC), and strong lensing systems (SLS)~\cite{Burns2010} have provided increasingly precise constraints on these models, but none have yet resolved the fundamental mystery.
+These include scalar field models~\cite{Ratra1988, Cladwell1998}, fluid-based scenarios~\cite{Kamenshchik2001,Bento2002}, and modified gravity theories~\cite{Carroll2004,Nojiri2011}, each aiming to reproduce the observed evolution of the Universe through distinct underlying mechanisms.
+Observational datasets such as SNe Ia, baryon acoustic oscillations (BAO), CC, and strong lensing systems (SLS)~\cite{Burns2010} have provided increasingly precise constraints on these models, but none have yet resolved the fundamental mystery.